 These resources include support groups–including Alcoholics Anonymous (AA) and SMART Recovery–transitional housing, and community care programs that help individuals work on breaking down the barriers that can keep them from qualifying for insurance coverage and getting into treatment.
 A doctor, clinic, social worker, parole office, nonprofit representative, or other community representative may be able to connect you with resources in your area.

-If you are ready to enter addiction treatment, call 800-662-4357 to speak to our specialists about substance use disorder treatment options based on your needs and circumstances.
+If you are ready to enter addiction treatment, call 800-743-5860 (Who Answers?) to speak to our specialists about substance use disorder treatment options based on your needs and circumstances.